ValentinJDT/Gradle-Catalog-Example/README.md

 The `build-convention`project is a multi-module project that allows you to manage dependencies and maven repositories centrally.

-To modify dependencies, go to `catalog` and define dependency versions in `gradle.properties`.
+To modify dependencies, go to `catalog`>  `build.gradle.kts` and create two lines like the JSON example.
+Dependency versions must be defined in `gradle.properties`.

-To modify maven repositories, go to `plugins`>  `GradleRepositoriesPlugin.kt` and define them in the appropriate function.
+To modify maven repositories, go to `plugins`>  `GradleRepositoriesPlugin.kt` and define them in the function provided.
 The `RepositoryHandler.defineRepositories()` function contains the dependency repositories.

-### 2) main-project : Project using the `build-convention` plugin
+### 2) main-project: Project using the `build-convention` plugin

-To use the `build-convention` plugin, add it to the `settings.gradle.kts` file.
+To use the `build-convention` plugin, you need to add the plugin to the `settings.gradle.kts` file.
-If you're using a specific maven repository, remember to add it to `pluginManagement` so that you can import ` build-convention`.
+If you're using a specific maven repository, remember to add it to `pluginManagement` so that you can import `build-convention`.
-Define the same plugin version in `gradle.properties` as the one defined in `build-convention` with the key ` plugin-version`.

-## Why doing this?
+## Why do this?

 The aim is to manage dependency versions centrally and update them easily in a project with several modules and/or several gradle projects: this avoids version desynchronization.
 It also lightens the load on projects'   build.gradle.kts files by defining dependencies and maven repositories within a single project.

 ## Architectural choice

-The plugin and catalog have the same version.
+Plugins and catalogs have the same version.
 This avoids juggling several versions without understanding what you're manipulating.
-However, you need to define the catalog version (` plugin-version`) in the `gradle.properties` file of the project using the plugin.
+However, you need to define the catalog version (`plugin-version`) in the `gradle.properties` file of the project using the plugin.
 If you have a solution that allows you to retrieve the plugin version from the `GradleRepositoriesPlugin.kt` file, create a PR to replace `extra.properties[“plugin-version”]`.

 # Langue : FR